 - 1. Move the output shaft to the desired 0% position. - 2.
 Press and hold the "CALIBRATE" pushbutton then press the "SET POS 0%" pushbutton until the "ACKNOWLEDGE" LED is lit. - 3.
-Move the output shaft to the desired 100% position. - 4.
+Move the output shaft to the desired number of turns to reach 100% travel. - 4.
 Press and hold the "CALIBRATE" pushbutton then press the "SET POS 100%" pushbutton until the "ACKNOWLEDGE" LED is lit. - 5.
 Adjust over-travel limit switches as necessary to accommodate the new rotation.